-Anglers that know this can capitalize on these hard to predict runs and they can experience some great steelhead fishing.
+Anglers that know this can capitalize on these hard-to-predict runs and they can experience some great steelhead fishing.

-The wind is more of a factor when the steelhead are staging closer to the shoreline and near the river mouths or when they are roaming and looking for their preferred river.
+The wind is more of a factor when the steelhead are already staging closer to the shoreline and near the river mouths or when they are roaming and looking for their preferred river.

 I say preferred river because it’s common for most steelhead to want to find and return to the same river they were born in.